Wild weather: State Highway 6 flooded, Hokitika lightning strikes, New Plymouth flights grounded

 In Nelson, State Highway 60 from Riwaka to Takaka has a warning in place for heavy rain, and in Canterbury parts of SH73 and SH7 have warnings of strong winds, meaning care was required by all high-sided vehicles and motorcycles.

-Ferries in Wellington harbour are running with restrictions this morning due to worsening weather.
+Ferries in Wellington harbour were running with restrictions this morning due to worsening weather.

-Metlink said ferries would be departing Days Bay at 7.45am and 8.45am.

 Severe northerly gales are forecast for the capital today with gusts of 130km/h in exposed places.